Butler students celebrate after defeating No. 1 Villanova. Photo by Jimmy Lafakis

 DANA LEE | SPORTS EDITOR | email@example.com

-There’s something to be said about the comfort of closure.
-Every relationship, if and when it ends, should have some form of closure before both parties can part ways.
 Closure is the final step of acceptance after a breakup.
+Every relationship, if and when it ends, needs some form of closure before both parties can part ways.

 Fans want it all — the wins and every quintessential Butler basketball experience in between.
 It’s squeezing shoulder to shoulder in Dawg Pound and the smell of concession stand popcorn that lingers in clothes after.
 It’s pride “beneath the Hoosier sky” and holding onto the notes of Butler’s warsong hours later.